liberize/rhythmbox-osdlyrics-plugin/README.md

 ## Install

+First install osdlyrics if you haven't installed it yet.

+You can download the package from [official site](https://code.google.com/p/osd-lyrics/), or you can add a ppa `ppa:osd-lyrics/ppa` if you are using ubuntu.

-Use `git clone` to download or simply download as zip file.
+Then use `git clone` to download or simply download as zip file.

 Just copy this directory to `~/.local/share/rhythmbox/plugins/` (if not exist, make one).

-Then open rhythmbox, enable it in plugin manager dialog.
+Finally open rhythmbox, enable it in plugin manager dialog.

 _PS: you may want to disable the original lyrics plugin as well._